dret/webconcepts/concepts/link-relation/edit.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/edit"
 title:         "Link Relation: edit"
+concept-name:  Link Relation
+concept-value: edit
 description: "The value of \"edit\" specifies that the value of the href attribute is the IRI of an editable Member Entry.
 When appearing within an atom:entry, the href IRI can be used to retrieve, update, and delete the Resource represented by that Entry.
 An atom:entry MUST NOT contain more than one \"edit\" link relation."
 ---